nathanenglehart/nathanenglehart.github.io/projects/regression.md

 OLS seeks to find coefficients for the regression function which minimize prediction error.
 Its closed-from solution does so with
 \\[ \theta = (X^T X)^{-1} X^T t \\]
-where $\theta$ represents the OLS estimator (also known as coefficients or weights), $X$ is an $n \times m$ matrix containing independent variable parameters, and $t$ is a vector of response variables.
+where $\theta$ represents the OLS estimator (also known as coefficients or weights), $X$ is an $m \times n$ matrix containing independent variable parameters, and $t$ is a vector of response variables.
 Then, OLS regression generates predictions with:
 \\[ \hat{t} = X\theta \\]
 As such, we can write an OLS class using Python with: